GerHobbelt/spill-the-tea-theme/README.md

 ### Use the template

-The [Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
+The [Spill the Tea / Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
 To get started with creating a site, just click "[use the template]"!

 Note: To use the theme, you do ***not*** need to clone or fork the [Just the Docs repo]!
 You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs.